bacnh85/Quectel_MC60_OpenCPU_VSCode_SDK/README.md

 Following things are improved compared to official SDK:
 - SDK folder: remove all tools, example folder that not needed for normal development
-- Makefile: make clear Makefile script to include src files located at [src](/src) folder.
+- Makefile: make clear Makefile script to include src files located at `src` folder.
+- C language intelliSenseMode is configured

 ![MC60 SDK](img/vscode.png)